 If you are committed to going through an acquisition process, you should be fairly free with your company data (under a nondisclosure agreement), as it is better that the acquirer uncover any red flags before you’ve signed a term sheet and entered the closing process.

 However, if the potential acquirer asks to interview your team you should not give in to this (unless you are going through an acqui-hire and have no other options).
 Letting a potential acquirer interview your team is extremely distracting for the team, and signals to the acquirer that you are willing to yield to its terms.

 Signing a term sheet

-As the startup, you have all the leverage before you sign a term sheet.
+As the founder of the startup, you have all the leverage before you sign a term sheet.
 Once you sign, a lot of that evaporates as you have committed to selling the deal to yourself, your employees and investors.

 Once you get negotiation fatigue — and maybe even before — you will start to agree quickly to things you wouldn’t have considered at the term-sheet stage.
 Also, once you’ve signed a term sheet you can no longer shop your company to other acquirers.
 If your deal falls apart, other acquirers may have cooled off or think that the deal fell through for other reasons.

 When negotiating a term sheet, push for the shortest possible closing period (target 30 days) to avoid getting deal fatigue and to put pressure on the acquirer (although, be aware that sometimes a regulatory issue will dictate the timing of the closing and that is outside of everyone’s control).
 A short closing period will also help you somewhat limit the distraction from your main job: running your startup.

 Keep in mind that just because you signed a term sheet does not mean your deal is done.
 In fact, it is a possibility that it will not go through.
 Despite a commitment to trying to close, companies can change their minds during the diligence process.